Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Configuration File Samples
 --------------------------

+The tc-config-reference.xml file can be found in docs directory.
-The "config-examples" directory contains sample Terracotta configuration file with example settings appropriate for a typical deployment.
+This sample Terracotta configuration file with example settings appropriate for a typical deployment.
 The directory also contains a reference configuration file for a complete explanation of the options available.

 Sample Applications